-Karen: At Battelle?
+Steele: At Battelle?

 Cook: Yeah, at Battelle, the Battelle 300 Library.
 All the technical information should be there.

-Karen: It wasn’t there?
+Steele: It wasn’t there?

 Cook: No, it wasn’t there.
 But there were 75 other files, other documents on iodine-129.
 I just looked in the card catalogue, and there were about 75 documents.
 I got them all listed in this one report.
 I made a list of them.
 This was the document.
 I left my notes over there, and I got panicky.
 This was the document with all that information, and you can see what I wrote down at the time.
 I thought I had lost it.
 Finally, I retracked where this must be. and the woman over there, the librarian, had my notes.